Counseling Education

 Two private high schools within the city limits:

-Santa-Cali-Gon Days is an annual Labor Day festival held in Independence intermittently since 1940 and continuously since 1973, celebrating the city's heritage as a starting point of three major frontier trails: the Santa Fe, California and Oregon.
-Santa-Cali-Gon gathers everyone in the town to vend to the populous and makes for a great time for all ages.
+Santa-Cali-Gon Days is an annual Labor Day festival held in Independence intermittently since 1940 and continuously since 1973, celebrating the city's heritage as a starting point of three major frontier trails: the Santa Fe, California, and Oregon.
 Another popular annual festival is the Vaile Strawberry Festival, which is held on the first Saturday of June at the Vaile Mansion, 1500 N. Liberty, five blocks north of the historic Square.
 The Independence Heritage Festival is a celebration of the diverse culture that exist in Independence.
 The Independence town square features numerous family-owned shops surrounding the old main courthouse, which was modeled after Philadelphia's Independence Hall.
 This courthouse houses Harry S. Truman's former courtroom and office.

 Blue River Community College features a soccer program with a men's team and women's team.
 The Trailblazers (men) went all the way to the NJCAA Region 16 semifinals before concluding their season.
 The Lady Trailblazers (women) finished as runners up in the region.
 The Cable Dahmer Arena is home of the Kansas City Mavericks, a minor-league hockey team in the ECHL.
 Silverstein Eye Centers Arena is also the home of Kansas City Comets of the Major Arena Soccer League, the top level of professional indoor soccer.
 Crysler Stadium is the home of the collegiate summer baseball Independence Veterans of the Mid-Plains League.